-The description of the University of Victoria Staff Pension Plan included in this report is only a summary.
-For more information, please refer to the Plan Document, which is available at www.uvic.ca/pensions, or by request from Pension Services.
+The description of the University of Victoria Staff Pension Plan included in this report is intended to be a summary.
+For more information, please refer to the Plan Document, which is available online at www.uvic.ca/pensions, or by request from Pension Services.